EU AI Act Compliance Requirements by Risk Tier

 Evidence

-The EU AI Act entered into force on 1 August 2024 and is being enforced in phases: prohibited practices became enforceable on 2 February 2025, GPAI provider obligations on 2 August 2025, and most high-risk system obligations apply from 2 August 2026.
-The penalty structure is the most aggressive of any EU digital regulation: up to EUR 35 million or 7% of global turnover for prohibited practices (compared to GDPR's 4%), EUR 15 million or 3% for high-risk violations, and EUR 7.5 million or 1% for supplying incorrect information.
-The Commission published guidelines on prohibited practices in February 2025, and the AI Office became operationally active on 2 August 2025 with exclusive jurisdiction over GPAI enforcement.
-As of January 2026, the GPAI Code of Practice has been finalized by independent experts, providing practical compliance guidance for model providers.
+The EU AI Act entered into force on 1 August 2024 and is being enforced in phases: prohibited practices became enforceable on 2 February 2025, GPAI provider obligations on 2 August 2025 (with the Commission's GPAI enforcement powers — information requests, model evaluations, fines — starting 2 August 2026).
+The Digital Omnibus on AI, proposed by the Commission on 19 November 2025 and the subject of a Council/Parliament provisional agreement on 6-7 May 2026 (confirmed by the Council on 13 May 2026), postponed the high-risk obligations: standalone Annex III high-risk systems now apply from 2 December 2027 (was 2 August 2026) and product-embedded Annex I high-risk systems from 2 August 2028 (was 2 August 2027).
+The penalty structure remains the most aggressive of any EU digital regulation: up to EUR 35 million or 7% of global turnover for prohibited practices (compared to GDPR's 4%), EUR 15 million or 3% for high-risk and GPAI violations, and EUR 7.5 million or 1% for supplying incorrect information.
+The Commission published guidelines on prohibited practices in February 2025, and the AI Office became operationally active on 2 August 2025 with exclusive competence over GPAI enforcement — competence the omnibus extends to systems built on GPAI models by the same provider.
+As of January 2026, the GPAI Code of Practice had been finalized by independent experts; the omnibus reframes codes of practice as soft law rather than binding instruments.
 Finland became the first EU Member State with full AI Act enforcement powers on 22 December 2025.
-Italy enacted Law 132/2025, the first national implementing legislation, establishing fines up to EUR 774,685 with business disqualification measures. [src1, src3, src4, src5, src7]
+Italy enacted Law 132/2025, the first national implementing legislation, establishing fines up to EUR 774,685 with business disqualification measures. [src1, src4, src5, src7, src9, src10, src11]

 Key Properties